kashserafin/timezonebot/data/nlu.md

 - i need you to find a time zone
 - can you find me a time zone?
 - what time is it?

+## intent:find_time_zone_for_location
+- what is the time zone of London?
+- time zone of Lisbon
+- do you know the time zone of Berlin
+- i need to know time zone of Mumbai